 These university's broadcast e-mail messages are sent separately from the UT Alert notification system.
 There will also be times when there is a need to notify the campus community about a crime that has occurred and the circumstances do not require an immediate action (i.e. stay away from a specific area, shelter in place).
 In that case, subscribers would not get a UT Alert text message.

 In addition to text messages, broadcast e-mail and the website, the university may utilize campus blue light phones which turn into public address loudspeakers when needed.
-Brief updates would likely be made to UT's social media outlets www.facebook.com/UTKnoxville and twitter.com/UTKnoxville
+Brief updates will also be made to UT’s social media outlets Facebook and Twitter.

 UT Alert text messages will always come from 34292 and reference UT Alert.
 The subject line will say UT Alert and the email will come from UTAlert@utk.edu.